 Florida Master Naturalist Program

-The Florida Master Naturalist Program (FMNP) is an adult education UF/IFAS Extension program developed by the University of Florida and provided by many extension offices and other nonprofit educational organizations around Florida.
+The Florida Master Naturalist Program is an adult education UF/IFAS Extension program developed by the University of Florida

 There are three Core Module classes in the FMNP training program: